SandorBalazsi/kanMind_backend/README.md

 - `POST   /api/tasks/boards/tasks/` - (helper action) alternative create endpoint that accepts board id in the body (this action exists on the TaskViewSet as `boards/tasks`)

 Notes: Tasks are provided by `TaskViewSet` and registered on the router at `/api/tasks/` (see `boards_app/api/urls.py` and `boards_app/api/views.py`).

+Permission and error behaviour (important):

+- Boards: `GET /api/boards/{id}/` — returns `404 Not Found` if the board id does not exist.
+If the board exists but the authenticated user is not the owner or a member, the endpoint returns `403 Forbidden`.
+- Creating tasks: `POST /api/tasks/` — if the `board` id does not exist the API returns `404 Not Found`; if the board exists but the authenticated user is not a member/owner the API returns `403 Forbidden`.
+- Updating tasks: `PATCH /api/tasks/{id}/` — returns `404 Not Found` if the task id does not exist; if the task exists but the authenticated user is not the board owner/member, the API returns `403 Forbidden`.

 ### Comments (task-scoped)
 Comments are managed per-task.
 The following endpoints are implemented using `CommentViewSet` and explicit URL patterns in `boards_app/api/urls.py`: